Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

    Parallel Camera Input ----------------> | /
                                            |/

-For additional information, please refer to the latest versions of the i.MX7 reference manual [#f1]_.
+For additional information, please refer to the woke latest versions of the woke i.MX7 reference manual [#f1]_.

 Entities